Azure/AzureStack-Tools/ComputeAdmin/README.md

 $aadTenant = Get-AADTenantGUID -AADTenantName "<myaadtenant>.onmicrosoft.com"
 ```

 Otherwise, it can be retrieved directly from your Azure Stack deployment.
+This method can also be used for AD FS.
 First, add your host to the list of TrustedHosts:
 ```powershell
 Set-Item wsman:\localhost\Client\TrustedHosts -Value "<Azure Stack host address>" -Concatenate
 ```